remarkjs/remark-lint/readme.md

   // ...
 ```

-Let’s say there’s an `example.md`, which looks as follows:
+Let’s say there’s an `example.md` that looks as follows:

 ```md
 * Hello